 PRESS PARAGRAPH

-Researchers and analysts often have their time dominated by the process of simply trying to get raw into a usable state.
-Proficiency in data manipulation is especially important for those who wish to harness the power, efficiency, and cost-effectiveness of writing their own scripts in R. In this hand-on tutorial, we will work through an efficient way to take seemingly unusable data from different sources (including SQL databases), and with as little code as possible, turn it into something immediately useful from which we can easily make summary tables and visualizations.
+Researchers and analysts often spend much of their time simply trying to get raw data into a usable state.
+Proficiency in data manipulation is especially important for those who wish to harness the power, efficiency, and cost-effectiveness of writing ones own scripts in R. In this hand-on tutorial, we will show how to efficiently transform seemingly unusable data from different sources (including SQL databases) into something easily described, summarized, and visualized, all without leaving the R console.

 WORD COUNT: 1157